-The California Department of Transportation (Caltrans) has prepared this Initial Study with Proposed Mitigated Negative Declaration (IS/MND) for the proposed Marin State Route 1 (SR 1) Capital Preventive Maintenance (CAPM) Project, Marin County, California, from post miles (PMs) 22.8 to 33.0 and from 45.0 to 50.5 (Project) (see Figure 1, Regional Vicinity).
+The California Department of Transportation (Caltrans) has prepared this Initial Study with Mitigated Negative Declaration (IS/MND) for the Marin State Route 1 (SR 1) Capital Preventive Maintenance (CAPM) Project, Marin County, California, from post miles (PMs) 22.8 to 33.0 and from 45.0 to 50.5 (Project).
 The Project includes upgrades to existing SR 1 infrastructure, including pavement rehabilitation, curb ramp upgrades in the communities of Point Reyes Station and Tomales (to meet American with Disabilities Act [ADA] standards), replacement of guardrails and crash cushions, upgrading drainage inlets, and replacement of aging culverts.
 The Project would also include improvements to crosswalks and signage in Point Reyes Station, and improvements to sidewalks in the town of Tomales.
-The Project would require temporary construction easements outside of Caltrans rights of way in the towns of Point Reyes Station and Tomales.
+The Project would require temporary construction easements outside of Caltrans right of way in the towns of Point Reyes Station and Tomales.
 Additional Project information is provided in Chapter 2.